esyede/rakit/packages/docs/data/curl.md

 $response = Curl::post('https://mockbin.com/request', $headers, $body);
 ```

-With this method, the `'Content-Type'` header will be automatically set to `'application/x-www-form-urlencoded'`
+With this method, the request body will be converted to query string format via [http_build_query](https://www.php.net/http_build_query),
-and the request body will also be converted to query string format via [http_build_query](https://www.php.net/http_build_query).
+which cURL sends with the `'application/x-www-form-urlencoded'` `'Content-Type'` by default.

 <a id="multipart-request"></a>